sirnuke/steambridge/documentation/environment.md

 You'll need a Windows setup with Visual Studio installed.
 I'm using 2010 Express on Windows 7 64-bit.
-Other modern versions of Visual Studio and Windows are probably fine.
+Other modern versions of Visual Studio and Windows are likely fine, though may come with their own quirks.

 Visual Studio 2010 is the latest and recommend Windows compiler.
 [See this document](https://developer.valvesoftware.com/wiki/Compiler_Choices).